 External networks are visible to all users.
 However, the default policy settings enable only administrative users to create, update, and delete external networks.

-This table shows example neutron commands that enable you to complete basic L3 operations:
+This table shows example openstack commands that enable you to complete basic L3 operations:

 |Creates external networks.||

 $ openstack network create public --external $ openstack subnet create --network public --subnet-range 172.16.1.0/24 subnetname